themarcusaurelius/trailToad/README.md

 ```
 Once the file is created, in the terminal run the following command:
 ```
-<b>npm install</b>
+npm install
 ```
-This will add all the dependencies listed above needed to run our application successfully in the server.
+This will download and install all the dependencies listed above needed to run our application successfully in the server.